Bubble

 How can we smack them down to stop all these tears?

 Where are my Representatives?
-I won't let them get away.
+I

 After knowing what they've done they're gonna pay.